MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/fiscal-year-settings.md

 ---
-title: "Manage fiscal year settings in Dynamics 365 for Marketing | Microsoft Docs"
+title: "Manage fiscal year settings (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "Define the fiscal year period used for reporting financial data at your organization in Dynamics 365 for Marketing"
 keywords: "administration; organization settings; fiscal year"
 author: kamaybac